svartika/MarvelApp/README.md

 ## How can I optimizing the refresh list calls in the Recyclerview?

 The most common way to refresh a recycler view is via notifyDataSetChanged or notifyItemChanged.
-However, sometimes the list will change.
+However, sometimes the list will change in parts and at different places.

 DiffUtils calculates the minimal number of updates to convert one list into another.
 However, the calculateDiff function runs on the main thread and blocks the thread if the difference between two lists is too large.
 The algorithm AsyncListDiffer does the same job but on a background thread.

 I integrated the class AsyncListDiffer in MarvelCharacterListAdapter and provided the areItemsTheSame and areContentsTheSame in the ItemCallback for the algo.

 		public class MarvelCharacterListAdapter ...